 If you really want to maximize your time in Alaska, you can catch one of several daily flights from Seattle to Ketchikan.
-But the two-day sailing from Bellingham, Washington to Ketchikan is one of the world’s best—and most affordable—sightseeing cruises.
-Space allowing, the Alaska Marine Highway ferries also allow you to bring your own RV, car, kayak, bicycles and other adventure gear with you.
+But the two-day sailing from Bellingham, Washington, to Ketchikan is one of the world’s best — and most affordable — sightseeing cruises to Alaska.
+Space allowing, the Alaska Marine Highway ferries also allow you to bring your own RV, car, kayak, bicycles, and other adventure gear with you.
 Riding the ferry is also a great way to meet locals, who use the ferry system to reach the secluded towns and islands they call home.

 Prepare to relax for the next day and a half cruising the green and misty Inside Passage.
 Ferry vessels are fully equipped with dining rooms and cafeterias, movies, onboard naturalists and small gift shops.
 Spend the night in a private cabin (must be reserved in advance) or bring along a small tent or sleeping bags to set up in one of the various lounges on board or directly on deck.

 The Inside Passage boasts spectacular natural beauty.
 Spend the day aboard the ferry and enjoy scenic vistas of the Pacific Northwest’s heavily forested islands, coves, and fjords.
 Bring binoculars to look for wildlife: marine species such as humpback whales, orcas, sea otters, seals, and sea lions are all common sightings from the ferry, as well as bald eagles and other shorebirds.
 You’ll want to have your camera out, too: the snow-capped peaks and glittering glaciers you’ll see during your trip are just a few of the reasons cruising the Inside Passage is the most popular way for visitors to explore Alaska.

 Day 3: Ketchikan